Is It Happy New Year, Happy New Year’s, or Happy New Years?

 With the new year just around the corner, you start thinking about all the people you want to send greeting cards and emails to wish them well.
 But what phrase is the right one to use?
 Is it “Happy New Year”, “Happy New Year’s”, or “Happy New Years”?

 And should the phrase “New Year” be capitalized in the first place?
 The use of apostrophes and capitalization can be tricky, and not understanding them can make you leave the wrong impression.
+However, all these skills can be easily improved with English teachers online on LiveXP.

-So if you want to show your loved ones how much they mean to you without making a silly mistake in your writing, you should learn where to put the apostrophe and when to capitalize the phrase.
+So, if you want to show your loved ones how much they mean to you without making a silly mistake in your writing, you should learn where to put the apostrophe and when to capitalize the phrase.

 Wishing Someone a Happy New Year Correctly